 We have dedicated staff to ensure student academic success.
 Our staff can advise students on academic requirements and course of study for the degree; course selection; and department and campus resources.

 MSFE students are among an elite group with easy access to the Career Management Center at the Wisconsin School of Business.

 “This is a unique program that combines the best of the Economics and Finance departments.
 It offers valuable experiential training and a curriculum which features courses offered by top-notch faculty developed from cutting-edge research.
 Dedicated personalized career services will provide students with excellent preparation for careers in leading financial services firms.”Stephen S. Roach (BA’68), Senior Fellow, Yale University, Past Chairman, Morgan Stanley Asia

-• Access to large alumni base and networks from both Econ and Finance departments
+- Access to large alumni base and networks from both Economics and Finance departments